LeoAnnArbor/AI-Sudoku/README.md

 ### Visualizing

 To visualize your solution, please only assign values to the values_dict using the ```assign_values``` function provided in solution.py

-### Submission
-Before submitting your solution to a reviewer, you are required to submit your project to Udacity's Project Assistant, which will provide some initial feedback.

-The setup is simple.
-If you have not installed the client tool already, then you may do so with the command `pip install udacity-pa`.

-To submit your code to the project assistant, run `udacity submit` from within the top-level directory of this project.
-You will be prompted for a username and password.
-If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login for alternate login instructions.

-This process will create a zipfile in your top-level directory named sudoku-<id>.zip.
-This is the file that you should submit to the Udacity reviews system.